raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When appended to a DSO response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
-The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the session as a whole.
+The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the DSO session as a whole.

 In the case of a client request that returns a nonzero RCODE value, the server MAY append a Retry Delay TLV (0) to the response, indicating the time interval